privacysandbox/attestation/how-to-enroll.md

 Developers also need to agree to attestations about their usage of the enrolled Privacy Sandbox APIs.

 After your enrollment form has been submitted, we'll review and process your application.
 Once the review is complete, you will be sent a confirmation email with a unique developer enrollment account ID and attestation file.
-The file must be must made publicly available from the /`.well-known` path on the [site](https://web.dev/same-site-same-origin/) for which it was enrolled.
+The file must be made publicly available from the /`.well-known` path on the [site](https://web.dev/same-site-same-origin/) for which it was enrolled.
 [Android developers](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md#android-developer-data) can provide the enrollment ID to app developers so apps can set granular access control: see Android's [Configure API-specific Ad Services](https://developer.android.com/design-for-safety/privacy-sandbox/setup-api-access?version=preview#configure-api-specific) documentation.

 ### Before you begin